Reverse Wireless Charging: Benefits, Risks, and Battery Impact

 MagEZ Slider 2: A Detachable 3-in-1 Wireless Charger

 The MagEZ Slider 2 is a magnetic 3-in-1 wireless charger with a detachable power bank that removes the need for cables and bulky power banks.
 The MagEZ Slider 2 power bank magnetically attaches to the back of your iPhone 12, iPhone 13, or a phone using a MagSafe Case to provide additional charge throughout the day.
-With its unique grab and go technology, the MagEZ Slider battery pack can be removed from the stand to travel with you, easily sliding into your pocket.
+With its unique grab-and-go technology, the MagEZ Slider battery pack can be removed from the stand to travel with you, easily sliding into your pocket.

 The Future of Wireless Charging